Divya0319/HibernateAllMappings/README.md

 For a quick demo of the API, follow [this](http://hibernate-mappings.ap-south-1.elasticbeanstalk.com/) link.

-A Spring Boot application involving OneToOne, OneToMany, ManyToOne and ManyToMany mappings.
+A Spring Boot REST API involving OneToOne, OneToMany, ManyToOne and ManyToMany mappings.
 * #### OneToOne - from coders to coderDetail and vice versa.
 * #### OneToMany - from coders to booksReferred.
 * #### OneToMany unidirectional - from booksReferred to bookReviews.